-Principal Municipal Monitor Jude Munro AO and Municipal Monitor Peter Dorling were appointed to Greater Geelong City Council from November 2017 until October 2020.
+Jude Munro AO and Peter Dorling were appointed to Greater Geelong City Council as monitors from November 2017 until October 2020.
 Jude Munro concluded her role as monitor in January 2020 and Peter Dorling concluded his role on 12 November 2020.
 The monitors were overseeing and assisting the council with its progress in implementing:

 - The findings and recommendations of the Commission of Inquiry